d3vgru/nodetsam/README.md

 ## Requirements

 The client and instance code both use [yarn](https://yarnpkg.com/docs/install/) to manage modules.
-Running a dev instance requires `babel-cli` and `quasar-cli`
+Running a dev instance of the reference client requires `babel-cli`

-    npm install -g babel-cli quasar-cli
+    npm install -g babel-cli

-For both client and instance dev `loopback-cli` may be helpful
+For both reference client and instance dev `loopback-cli` may be helpful

     npm install -g loopback-cli

 ## Running

-First, from the project root run
+First, from the project root

     yarn install

-Then go into `client/reference` and
+Then go into `client/reference`

     yarn install

-To run the client without the server then
+To run the client without the server

+    npm run dev

+To start a dev server and launch a dev reference client in a window go to the project root

+    npm run dev

+To start the quasar client, first go to `client\quasar`

+    yarn install

+then

     quasar dev

-To start a dev server and launch a dev client in a window go to the project root and

-    npm run dev

 ## Building

 To build the client in `client/reference/dist` just go to `client/reference` and

-    quasar build
+    npm run build

 If you build the client, you can go back to the project root and